Regenerative Economics

 The Topic concludes by introducing regenerative economies, which aim to be circular, distributive, and caring, learning from nature rather than working against it.
 By the end of Topic 1, you should see the economy not as something distant or abstract, but as something you are already part of, and something that can be redesigned to help people and the planet thrive together.

-1.3.10 Freedom in the economy (coming soon)
+1.3.10 Technology in the economy (coming soon)

-1.3.11 Narratives in the economy (coming soon)
+1.3.11 Freedom in the economy (coming soon)

 Households are where economic life begins.
 They are where people are cared for, needs are met, skills are learned, and everyday decisions shape both human wellbeing and the living world.
 Even though households are sometimes treated as 'private' or outside the economy, they are the foundation on which all other economic activity depends, an intrinsic part of economic life.